 - 5G will need to suit a whole raft of services, ranging from consumer services to any of the industry’s vertical markets, by way of public safety organisations.
 Whereas 4G was conceived purely as a mobile broadband technology, 5G will have to be flexible enough to allow new services or business models to emerge.

 - 5G will thus have to function on any kind of spectrum, be it low or very high frequency bands, shared, licensed or unlicensed.
 It will need to work more easily with other technologies (terrestrial or not), perform perfectly in both densely populated and rural areas, and operate as effectively in traditional cellular mode as in new configurations – such as mesh/relay mode – when necessary.

-- Of course, 5G will also need to be more spectrum efficient and more energy efficient to enable new use cases, new devices and connected objects to emerge and communicate with the resources available.
-Together with energy efficiency, cost effectiveness will be a vital factor for 5G.
+- 5G will also have, of course, to be more spectrally efficient but also more energy efficient to allow new use cases, new devices or objects to emerge and communicate with the resources available.
+Together with energy efficiency, cost efficiency will play an important role in 5G.

 In terms of concrete specifications the EU-funded project, METIS, defined 5G as a technology that can support mobile data volumes that are 1,000 times higher per area; 10 to 100 times more connected devices; typical user data rates that are 10 to 100 times higher; 10 times longer battery life for low power MMC; and five times lower end-to-end latency.

 ITU-R describes three usage scenarios for IMT-2020 systems.
 FWA (Fixed Wireless Access) or WTTH (Wireless To The Home) is an additional usage scenario.

 - FWA or WTTH is about proving connectivity to homes thanks to wireless networks rather than fixed networks.